Is Spinach a Good Source of Iron? Is Cooked Better Than Raw?

 Remember, men need 8 mg of iron per day, while pre-menopausal women need 18 mg (pregnant women need 27 mg).
 So, cooked spinach does provide a significant source of iron!

-No!
-Oxalic acid is naturally present in many foods – spinach is not the only food containing it.
-Whole grains such as buckwheat and amaranth, vegetables such as chard and rhubarb, beans, and nuts all contain oxalic acid.
-If you are going to eat raw spinach and other iron-rich foods, perhaps pair them with the following iron absorption enhancers:
+No, unless you have kidney disease, or your doctor recommended you to avoid it.
+Oxalate is naturally present in many foods; whole grains such as buckwheat and amaranth, vegetables such as chard and rhubarb, beans, and nuts all contain oxalate.
+If you are going to eat spinach (raw or cooked) and other iron-rich foods, pair them with the following iron absorption enhancers:

 It turns out that Popeye made the right decision eating his canned cooked spinach.
 Certainly, we have more fresh produce available now than in the ’20s, when the cartoon was first created.
 As water-soluble vitamins are lost during boiling, the best way to cook spinach is steaming or dry cooking like microwave cooking or stir-frying.